 An excellent option for individuals who prefer to type in an ergonomic and healthy method for their bodies, an ergonomic keyboard unfortunately makes it challenging to purchase replacement keycaps.
 Ergo layouts are split mechanical keyboards, including the ErgoDox, Corne, X-Bows, and Alice-style layouts.

 You will need to acquire keycaps with these particular sizes since mechanical keyboards frequently include split spacebar modules on each side that can handle various functions (space, shift, fn, etc.).
 Because of the distinctive nature of the design, there is frequently information about the size of each single key when shopping for keycaps for these mechanical keyboards.

 For instance, ergo keyboards sometimes require 5 tiny stabilizers.
 Those keys’ keycaps can come in a variety of styles.
 You may frequently choose an integrated ergo and spacebars kit with large group purchasing packages to make sure you have all the keys you require.

-The Vulcan Maja, an ergonomic 65% mechanical keyboard, is a semi-affordable mechanical keyboard.
+The Vulcan Maja, an ergonomic 65% layout keyboard, is a semi-affordable mechanical keyboard.